DeviationTX/deviation/src/osx/readme.txt

 If you don't have lame installed, you'll need to convert the aiff files to mp3 format by yourself.

 Usage:
-1. For each model file, you can optionally provide a Switch to Alert Message file.
+1. For each model file, you can optionally provide a Switch/Trim Button/Auxillary Knob to Alert Message file.
 For example,
    File: Model1Alert.txt
    Content: FMODE0:		Acro Mode
             FMODE1:		Angle Mode
             HOLD1:		GPS Hold Activated
             HOLD0:		GPS Hold Deactivated
+            TRIMLV+:		Beeper On
+            TRIMLV-:		Beeper Off
+            TRIMLH+:		Taking Photo
+            TRIMRV+_ON:		Lights On
+            TRIMRV+_OFF:	Lights Off
+            AUX4_UP:		Camera Up
+            AUX4_DOWN:		Camera Down

-   Description: The 1st field is the Switch name, followed by a colon.
+   Description: The 1st field is the Switch, Trim Button or Auxillary Knob, followed by a colon.
                 Then the message to be spoken.
+                Switch: Switch name following by its postion, such as FMODE0, FMODE1, SW B0, etc.
+                Trim Button: When trim buttons are used as virtual switches, they can also have voice feedback.
+                             Trim buttons as ON/OFF switches, Momentary switches & Toggles switches are all supported.
+When used as ON/OFF switches, use only the Trim button name, such as TRIMLV+, TRIMLV-, etc.  When used as Momentary switches or Toggles switches, each Trim button can have 2 states, indicated by suffix "_ON" & "_OFF".
+Example, TRIMRV+_ON & TRIMRV+_OFF representing its toggle on/off or momentary on/off states.
+                Auxillary Knob: Auxillary knob name followed by its controlling direction, "_UP" or "_DOWN" (turning up or down).
+For example, AUX4_UP indicating knob has been turned up;
+                                and AUX4_DOWN indicating knob has been turned down.

 2. Place all the Switch to Alert Message files under "models" directory.
 There are 2 sample Alert Message files provided in the "models" directory.
 You can remove them before placing your own files.